realstoman/flutter_login_register_ui/README.md

 # Flutter Login & Register UI

-Just in case if you feel lack of inspiration, here I have created a simple login and register screens ui for flutter.
+Just in case if you feel lack of inspiration, here I have created a simple login and register screens UI for flutter.

 Home Screen            |  UI GIF Demo :-------------------------:|:-------------------------: